CMSgov/ab2d-sample-client-python/README.md

 ### Help

-Run `python job-cli.py --help` to get a
+Run `python job-cli.py --help` to get a full list of arguments and explanations.

 ### Since Parameter